muzaffar401/DevEase/README.md

 - **📊 Token Management**: Clear token display and usage tracking
 - **🔍 Interactive Elements**: Hover effects, loading states, and micro-interactions

-## 🤝 Contributing: Join the CodeMind AI Community
+## 🤝 Contributing: Join the DevEase AI Community

 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 We warmly welcome contributions of all sizes, from bug fixes to major features.